dancer1325/backstage/docs/features/software-catalog/system-model.md

 ### Resource

+* if you model resources + components -> allow
+  * visualizing resource footprint,
-* TODO:
+  * create tooling
-Resources are the infrastructure a component needs to operate at runtime, like BigTable databases, Pub/Sub topics, S3 buckets or CDNs.
-Modelling them together with components and systems will better allow us to visualize resource footprint, and create tooling around them.

 ## Organizational Entities

 ### User

-A user describes a person, such as an employee, a contractor, or similar.
+* describes a person
+  * *Example:* employee, contractor

 ### Group

-A group describes an organizational entity, such as for example a team, a business unit, or a loose collection of people in an interest group.
+* describes an organizational entity
+  * _Example:_ team, business unit, loose collection of people | interest group

 ## Ecosystem Modeling

-A large catalogue of components, APIs and resources can be highly granular and hard to understand as a whole.
-It might thus be convenient to further categorize these entities using the following (optional) concepts:
+* extra concepts -- to categorize -- entities
+  * **Systems**

-- **Systems** are a collection of entities that cooperate to perform some function
+    * := collection of entities / -- cooperate to perform -- some function
+  * **Domains**
+    * allows
-- **Domains** relate entities and systems to part of the business
+      * entities and systems -- are related to -- part of the business
+  * characteristics
+    * optional
+    * uses
+      * large catalogue of components + APIs + resources
+        * Reason: 🧠 highly granular and hard to understand 🧠

 ![](../../assets/software-catalog/software-model-entities.drawio.svg)

 ### System

+* TODO:
 With increasing complexity in software, systems form an important abstraction level to help us reason about software ecosystems.
 Systems are a useful concept in that they allow us to ignore the implementation details of a certain